What is buy now pay later?

 If you use buy now pay later carefully you could delay paying for something for several months, or even a year, and not pay a penny in interest.
 Many of the big firms won’t charge you any interest if you clear your balance before your delay period is up – even if you only pay the day before.

 Alternatively, some offers allow you to spread the cost over a longer period but interest may be charged at a high rate, for example 39.9% APR.

 Because of how buy now pay later works it can quickly become expensive if you don’t make your repayments on time.

 If you don’t clear your debt before the delayed period is up, some providers will ask for a settlement fee or a lump sum of interest may be added to the debt.

 On top of that, you may be charged late payment fees too.
 Missed payments could also be recorded on your credit report and affect your credit score.

 So, make sure you set calendar reminders and alerts to make sure you clear the debt before interest is added.

-Does buy now pay later affect credit score?
+Does buy now pay later affect credit scores?

-If you use buy now pay later sensibly and make your repayments on time it shouldn’t have a negative effect on your credit score.
-In fact, it could improve it.
-That’s because when you use credit sensibly it shows lenders that you are a reliable borrower.
+If you use buy now pay later sensibly and make your repayments on time, it could improve your score.
+This is because when you use credit responsibly it shows lenders you are a reliable borrower.

 Why was I not eligible for buy now pay later?